amplab/ernest/examples/mllib_rcv1.md

 ## Example of running Ernest using Apache Spark ML

-This document presents an example f using Ernest to build a performance model for binary classification using Logistic Regression implemented in [Spark ML](http://spark.apache.org/mllib).
+This document presents an example of using Ernest to build a performance model for binary classification using Logistic Regression implemented in [Spark ML](http://spark.apache.org/mllib).